worldamazing/plan/docs/overview.md

    Physical separation may still be required—for the safety of others and to prevent ongoing harm.
 But separation is never exile.
 It is always accompanied by a restoration plan.

 3. **Whole-Person Restoration**
    Both the person harmed *and* the one who caused harm receive structured healing, public or private.
 That includes guided reflection, physical and mental repair, and reconnection with the GI and its truth-based systems.
+The person that harmed can return to integrity through three key phases:
+    - **Recognition**: The individual is supported to fully see and take responsibility for the impact of their actions without resorting to shame or denial.
+    - **Restitution**: Instead of punitive measures, the focus shifts to giving back.
+This could be through direct acts of service, contributions to shared projects, or other restorative actions that help mend the community fabric.
+    - **Reintegration**: The process concludes with a supported and gradual reintegration into the community, complete with ongoing reflection, mentorship, and opportunities for growth.

 4. **Community Reweaving**
+    Restorative justice in the GI is not a top-down process.
 No one “does their time” and disappears.
 Reentry is structured, supported, and real.
+Communities play an active role in resolving conflicts, fostering accountability, and supporting those affected by harm.
+Local councils, restorative panels, and community gatherings create spaces for open dialogue, mediation, and collective problem-solving.
 If someone cannot reenter safely, the GI maintains **truth-aligned sanctuaries** where they can continue healing without harming others.

 ### Ending the Judge
 There are no judges.